tbdbatista/dev-utils/GitReadme.md

 09. git stash clear => empties the stash list by removing all the stashes
 10. git stash drop <stash_id> => deletes a particular stash from the stash list
 11. git stash branch <name of your branch> => applies stash to a new branch

+### When using -p flag

+You'll be prompted with a few actions for each hunk:

+   y - stash this hunk
+   n - do not stash this hunk
+   q - quit; do not stash this hunk or any of the remaining ones
+   a - stash this hunk and all later hunks in the file
+   d - do not stash this hunk or any of the later hunks in the file
+   g - select a hunk to go to
+   / - search for a hunk matching the given regex
+   j - leave this hunk undecided, see next undecided hunk
+   J - leave this hunk undecided, see next hunk
+   k - leave this hunk undecided, see previous undecided hunk
+   K - leave this hunk undecided, see previous hunk
+   s - split the current hunk into smaller hunks
+   e - manually edit the current hunk
+   ? - print help